 - work with heating, lighting, IT and other energy uses.

 A number of systems suitable for schools are available.
 Their upfront costs are quite high, but they can cut energy costs significantly.
 An energy manager or auditor can advise you on how long it would take to recoup capital costs through energy savings.

-For a guide to some commonly available energy management software, go to software to measure and manage energy [PDF; 867KB] (Energy Efficiency and Conservation Authority website).
+For a guide to some commonly available energy management software, go to software to measure and manage energy (external link) [PDF; 867KB] (Energy Efficiency and Conservation Authority website).

 For information about using energy experts, such as energy auditors, go to energy use and conservation at schools.

 Last reviewed: Has this been useful?
 Give us your feedback